firefox-devtools/profiler/docs-user/guide-remote-profiling.md

 ## Symbols and symbol sources

 If you've been profiling one of the builds suggested in this document, your profile should contain fully symbolicated C++ call stacks at least for libxul.so.
+If it doesn't, check the following:

-If not, it probably was not a "Nightly" GeckoView build; regular GeckoView build jobs  on treeherder don't upload symbols to the Mozilla symbol server.
+ - Are you profiling a "Nightly" GeckoView build?
+A common mistake is to profile a regular "build" build from treeherder, i.e. one that was not compiled with the "nightly" configuration.
+Unfortunately, those regular treeherder builds do not upload symbol information to the Mozilla symbol server.
+Please use a different build in that case.
+ - Are you profiling a build from the tryserver or a local build?
+Read on below for how to obtain symbol information in those cases.

-For Android system libraries, symbol information can be a bit hit and miss.
-Depending on your Android version, if the browser on the phone is running Gecko 64 or newer, sometimes you will get symbols for system libraries, sometimes you won't; if you don't, the patch in [bug 1505719](https://bugzilla.mozilla.org/show_bug.cgi?id=1505719) should help.
-It's currently in review.
+As for Android system libraries, if the browser on the phone is running Gecko 66 or newer, you should get full symbol information for system libraries.
+If you don't, [please file a bug](https://bugzilla.mozilla.org/enter_bug.cgi?product=Core&component=Gecko+Profiler).

-There are other types of builds you might want to profile:
+There are other types of builds you may want to profile:

 ### Try builds